Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 - Lean project template compared with pure Kedro.

 ### Cons:

+- GUI ([kedro-viz](https://github.com/quantumblacklabs/kedro-viz)) does not provide execution progress monitoring feature.
+- Package dependencies which are not used in many cases (e.g. pyarrow) are included in the `requirements.txt`.
 - PipelineX is developed and maintained by an individual (me) at this moment.